hurtigruten/enzo/README.md

 The existing app that was written around 2011 - 2013 by developers in Hurtigruten Estonia in cooperation with E-Developers (Versonix contractor).
 The initial version had hard codings that needed regular maintenance, it was very slow and only cached a small dataset.
 In 2015 it was extended and optimized as part of the DLP 1 project.
 The worst hard codings were removed, the performance was multiplied tenfolds but the structural problems were not fixed.
 In 2017 we removed the complex 2 cache server setup (two Bizlogic servers cached separate datasets and copied over the results to be read in by the other server.
 Meant to be a failover solution, but effectively 2 places it could break).

 The application has not aged well, it consists of the main script file of ca 600 lines of **JScript (COM Classic)** that utilizes **Msxml2.XMLHTTP.3.0** to make the XML requests to Bizlogic and **WScript** to talk to the OS.
-This main script is controlled by ca 25 javascript files (who composes the XML requests using string concatenation. yuck).
+This main script is controlled by ca 25 javascript files.
 Finally, 13 bat files use cscript to execute the javascript on the server.
 The bat files, in turn, is executed on a schedule defined by Windows Task Scheduler triggers.
 Given this old stack, it's likely the whole thing breaks on the next OS upgrade, or if someone sneezes.

 # The goal of sea-deno
 I decided to write a new application from scratch in **Typescript** using **fetch** and **Deno**.
 My (selfish) goal was to have some fun and learn new things, but the main purpose of the rewrite is to make it more **maintainable** (way less code, easier to add sailings, easier to develop further, etc.) and more **modern** (not relying on deprecated/unsupported components, using the latest and greatest server-side javascript execution) application compared to the old one.